Father's quota

 The father's quota (Norwegian, fedrekvote; Swedish, pappamånader), also referred to as the "daddy quota", is a policy implemented in Norway, Sweden and Iceland which reserves a part of parental leave periods for fathers (i.e. paternity leave).
 If the father does not take leave, the family loses the leave period reserved for them; thus the father's quota is not the leave period itself, but rather the principle that a certain part of the leave period can only be taken by the father.
 The quota, which originally comprised four weeks, was introduced by the Labour government on 1 April 1993.
 Norway was the first ever country to introduce a father's quota in 1993, followed by Sweden in 1995.
 Since 2005, the Norwegian quota has been changed several times, and currently is at 15 weeks each for both mothers and fathers.
 The last change to this policy was put into place by the Conservative Party on 1 July 2014.
 In Sweden, the quota was increased from 8 to 12 weeks on 1 January 2016.
-In connection with birth, it is common for the father to get 2 weeks' paid time off, but this is not related to parental leave or the father's quota, and is normally covered by the employer.
+In connection with birth, it is common for the father to get 2 weeks' paid time off, but this is not related to parental leave or the father's quota.